 Application for a leave of absence should be made in advance of the anticipated leave, or as soon as possible after the event necessitating the leave occurs.
 While it is often difficult to anticipate the need for a leave, it is helpful if the beginning and end of the leave coincide with the beginning and end dates of a term.
 All supporting documents need to be submitted along with the request form.

-During an approved leave of absence of up to one year, all Faculty of Graduate Studies (FGS) administered scholarship funding is deferred until the student returns to full-time registration.
+During an approved leave of absence, all Faculty of Graduate Studies (FGS) administered scholarship funding is deferred until the student returns to full-time registration.
 Students should be aware that supervisory and/or funding arrangements other than FGS-administered scholarships cannot in general be guaranteed on return from a leave.
 It is the student’s responsibility to ensure that the proposed leave is compatible with the regulations of any granting agency from which funding would normally be received during the leave period, and that such agencies are informed of the proposed leave.
-Students on student loan programs should clarify the consequences that a leave will have on their repayment status; information about education financing in Alberta can be found at alis.alberta.ca/ec/fo/pay/loans-grants.html.
+Students on student loan programs should clarify the consequences that a leave will have on their repayment status; information about education financing in Alberta can be found at alis.alberta.ca/explore-education-and-training/pay-for-your-education/loans-and-grants.
 International students should consult the International Student Centre and immigration authorities regarding their immigration status during the proposed leave.

 Information on fee assessments during an approved leave can be found at grad.ucalgary.ca/current/managing-my-program/leave.